What are the dates/times for the next Louisiana Marathon event(s)?

 3. Donate entry fees to a selected charity partner

 4. Receive a full refund less processing fees

 Registration opens for the 2021 event in Summer 2020.

 I am injured, pregnant, have a family emergency or unexpectedly out of town, can I get a refund?

-Yes, you may defer your entry to the next year for a $30 fee until Monday, January 5 (two weeks prior to the race).
-Please visit www.thelouisianamarathon.com/shop/2015-deferral/.
+Yes, you may defer your entry to the next year for a $30 fee.
+Deferrals are NOT offered within 14 calendar days of the event.
+Please visit our registration page to purchase a deferral.

 Can I give/sell my number to another runner?